ardamsozer/computer-science/README.md

 # computer-science
 This repo contains some of my course work for computer science courses at UC Berkeley.

-I graduated from UCB in May 2020 with a Bachelor's degree in both Computer Science and Economics.
+I received my dual Bachelor's degrees in Computer Science and Economics from UCB in May 2020.